Harshal6927/muc/README.md

 ## 📄 License

-This project is provided as-is for personal and educational use.
+This project is provided as-is for personal and educational use only.
+See [LICENSE](https://github.com/Harshal6927/mu?tab=Apache-2.0-1-ov-file) for details.